LOR's, Personal Statements, and Interviewing

 - Any missing/incorrect information on the form WILL cause a delay in the request

 - Please allow up to 5-7 business days for your request to be completed. ***Letters DO NOT cause a delay in application processing.
-You should submit your completed application(s) even if letters have not been uploaded.
+You can submit your completed application(s) even if letters have not been uploaded.

-A personal statement is you opportunity to convey your unique personality and journey.
+A personal statement is the opportunity to convey your unique personality and journey.
 The ultimate question to answer is WHY and the WHAT?
 Why do you want to pursue this field and what have you done to prove your reasoning?
 Self reflection and details are important.
 Below are some helpful links to writing personal statements.
+For feedback, make an appointment using the feedback link on the Advising Page.